Processing...

 Locked

-• Page-level diagnostics (exact URLs, CTR gaps, missed clicks, and prioritization)
+• Per-page diagnostics (exact URLs, CTR gaps, missed clicks)

 Yes.
-You can add extra pages as add-on blocks or scan large sites in phases (e.g., blog section first, then product/service pages).
-For agencies managing larger portfolios, we offer higher page limits and multi-site plans.
+You can add extra pages as add-on blocks or crawl large sites in phases (e.g., blog section first, then product/service pages).
+For agencies managing larger portfolios, higher page limits and multi-site plans are available.
+See the pricing page for details.

 Yes.
-You can scan multiple sites (up to 500 pages each, unlimited scans with fair use).
+You can crawl multiple sites (up to 500 pages each, unlimited crawls with fair use).
 Plans are based on number of sites — with an agency tier designed for multi-client workflows.

 Drift detection should match your workflow — not arbitrary calendar limits.
 You may want to run a baseline, implement changes, and validate quickly.
-Unlimited scans lets you iterate without being penalized, while fair use prevents abuse.
+Unlimited crawls let you iterate without being penalized, while fair use prevents abuse.